kmkittu/Terraform/README.md

         commands will detect it and remind you to do so if necessary.

-Execute the Terraform plan to verify everything fine
+Execute the Terraform plan to verify everything fine.
+We need to provide CIDR values for VCN, Public Subnet, Private Subnet and names of VPN, Public Subnet and Private Subnet.

         # terraform plan
         var.cidr_block_privatesubnet